How To Lower Blood Pressure Naturally Without Meds

 Try slow breathing:

-If your BP won’t improve, review possible contributors with your clinician.
-Common culprits include frequent NSAID use (ibuprofen/naproxen), certain decongestants (pseudoephedrine), stimulants, excess alcohol, high-sodium packaged foods, and real licorice.
+If your BP won't improve, review possible contributors with your clinician.
+Common culprits include frequent NSAID use (ibuprofen or naproxen), certain decongestants (pseudoephedrine), stimulants, excess alcohol, high-sodium packaged foods, and real licorice.

-Day 1: Measure correctly + start a BP log
+Day 1: Measure correctly and start a BP log

 Day 2: Replace 1 meal with a DASH-style meal